High School & Undergraduate

 - Have an interest in pursuing a biomedical or health-related research career

-- Students with relevant research experience and coursework
+- Have relevant research experience and skills

-Expectations of Students in the Internship Program
+Expectation of Students in the CURE Program

-- Students will be expected to prepare and provide a 10-minute PowerPoint oral presentation of their research project.
+In conjunction with their mentor, each student will be expected to prepare and provide a 10-minute PowerPoint oral presentation of their research project.

-- Undergraduates complete 300 cumulative hours and high school students complete 200 cumulative hours.
+Participation in the program requires a commitment to a full-time summer experience.
 In addition, all students should be present and on time for every scheduled workday.

 Visit our frequently asked questions (FAQ) section here.